How to Make a 3D Globe from 2D Vector Data

 2. Add a Counter and CoordinateExtractor

 Add another Counter to the canvas and connect it to the Chopper.
-In the parameters,set the Count Output Attribute to vertexID.
+In the parameters, set the Count Output Attribute to vertexID.

 Next, add a CoordinateExtractor and connect it to the Counter_2.
-The parameters include setting the Mode to Specify Coordinate, Coordinate Index to 0, and having the output attributes for X,Y,Z to be long, lat, _z, respectively.
+The parameters include setting the Mode to Specify Coordinate, the Coordinate Index to 0, and setting the output attributes for X, Y, and Z to long, lat, and _z, respectively.

 3. Add an AngleConverter

 Connect an AngleConverter to the CoordinateExtractor.
 In the parameters, set Covert Angles On to Attributes Only.
-Then select lat, and long as the Attributes Containing Angles.
+Then select lat and long as the Attributes Containing Angles.
 Finally, the Source Angle Type is Decimal Degrees, and the Target Angle Type is Radians.

 4. Calculate the Geocentric Coordinates